bird-house/birdhouse-docs/docs/source/installation.rst

 Buildout Recipes provided by Birdhouse
 --------------------------------------

 :term:`Buildout` has a plugin mechanism to extend the build tool functionality with `recipes <http://www.buildout.org/en/latest/docs/recipe.html>`_.
 Birdhouse provides a Buildout recipe to install Anaconda packages.
-There is also a set of recipes to set up Web Processing Service with PyWPS, Nginx, gunicorn and supervisor.
+There is also a set of recipes to set up Web Processing Service with PyWPS, Nginx, Gunicorn and Supervisor.
 All these `Buildout recipes are on GitHub <https://github.com/bird-house?query=birdhousebuilder.recipe>`_ and can be `found on PyPi <https://pypi.python.org/pypi?%3Aaction=search&term=birdhousebuilder.recipe&submit=search>`_.

 Here is the list of currently used Buildout recipes by Birdhouse: